 My first book, Geometrical Landscapes (2002), demonstrates how early modern geometers came to view their field as a hazardous voyage of exploration on the seas of mathematics.
 This new vision of the field in turn made possible the emergence of the new infinitesimal mathematics, leading to the development of the calculus.
 Duel at Dawn: Heroes, Martyrs, and the Rise of Modern Mathematics (2010), focuses on the role of stories in the emergence of the modern practice of mathematics in the 19th century.
 It demonstrates how higher mathematics as it is practiced today is inseparable from the enduring figure of the mathematician as a tragic romantic hero.

 The Hebrew University in Jerusalem

 1988 B.S. in Mathematics and History

 Geometrical Landscapes: The Voyages of Discovery and the Transformation of Mathematical Practice (Stanford: Stanford University Press, 2002).
-Recipient of the Outstanding Academic Title Award for 2003 by Choice magazine.
+Recipient of the Choice magazine Outstanding Academic Title Award for 2003.

 “The Skeleton in the Closet: Should Historians of Science Care about the History of Mathematics?” introduction to a focus section on the history of science and the history of mathematics, Isis, vol. 102, no. 3, September 2011.